 For more than 10 years, we have worked closely with Chinese production factories specialising in manufacturing insulated, stainless steel containers, an age-old expertise related to the culture of tea and hot water consumption.
 Our partners are now among the world leaders in this industry.

-The BSCI program allows for audits of production sites at least every two years in order to establish social, economic and environmental improvement programs.
+The BSCI programme allows for audits of production sites at least every two years in order to establish social, economic, and environmental improvement programmes.
 Each audit checks working conditions, worker safety, legal minimum wage, etc.

-Our partner factories agree to comply with a strict code of conduct which satisfies International Labour Organisation conventions and our requirements in terms of transparency.
+Our partner factories agree to comply with a strict code of conduct that satisfies International Labour Organisation conventions and our requirements in terms of transparency.

 A bottle travels an average of 22,000 km before reaching the hands of consumers.
-Of the total journey, 19,500 km are made by container ship, which equals to only 2% of our CO2 emissions in 2020.
-The remaining 2,500 km are traveled by truck and represent nearly 12% of our carbon footprint (Bilan Carbone®).
+Of the total journey, 19,500 km are made by container ship, which equals only 2% of our CO2 emissions in 2020.
+The remaining 2,500 km are travelled by truck and represent nearly 12% of our carbon footprint.

-Maritime transport is therefore much less carbon intensive per ton transported and per kilometer than road transport.
+Maritime transport is therefore much less carbon-intensive per tonne transported and per kilometre than road transport.
 We limit air freight as much as possible because of its high carbon impact.
 Our policy is to use air freight only for sample shipments, needed for product development.

 Our unit packaging has just one purpose: to protect our products.
-In order to lessen our environmental impact, we have pared back our packaging as far as possible by reducing printing and stopping color printing.
-We have switched from multi-layer materials that cannot be recycled to boxes and labels made of kraft paper, an environmentally neutral raw material from sustainably managed forests (FSC label).
+In order to lessen our environmental impact, we have pared back our packaging as far as possible by reducing printing and stopping colour printing.
+We have switched from multi-layer materials that cannot be recycled to boxes and labels made of kraft paper, an environmentally neutral raw material from sustainably managed forests (FSC-certified).